m0gg/dart-rails/README.md

 ==========

 ### Changelog
+v0.2.1 - 188.
+Oct.
+2014:
+  * dart2js compilation no longer recurses to infinity and further, this problem came uo to me while working with angularDart, which now compiles fine (takes some time though)
+  * sorry for dev-gap, been quite busy in university

 v0.2.0 - 08.
 Oct.
 2014:
   * dart-rails can now detect changes in dart code and its dependencies
   * RailsUjs call is now in the initial dart_app.dart template